FransFaase/Emulator/README.md

 - Generate `program.cpp` also when encountering unknown instruction or unknown interupt.
 - Fixed `unlink` system call: was not working on mapped file.

+The execution for the following steps seems to take hours and looks like be stuck in an endless loop.

 # Open issues

 - program generation is broken with respect to interupt 80.
 The generator takes the current value